Boston Children's Hospital

 - Determining the contribution of intrinsic growth determinants in establishing regenerative capacity in the peripheral and central nervous system.

-- Establishing how sensory and motor neurons reprogrammed from patient fibroblasts or stem cells can be used to study pain and motor neuron disease and to screen for new treatments.
+- Establishing how sensory and motor neurons reprogrammed from patient fibroblasts or stem cells can be used to study pain and motor neuron disease, to screen for new treatments.

 - Identifying the role of tetrahydrobiopterin in pain and inflammation.